 - JEE (Joint Entrance Examination): JEE is conducted in two phases; JEE Maines and JEE Advanced.
 It serves as a common entrance examination for prestigious institutions like IITs and NITs.
 It is conducted to ensure a standardised and fair admission process for undergraduate engineering and architecture programs.

-- CUET UG (Common Universities Entrance Test): As per the recent developments, most of top universities are now accepting CUET UG scores to grant admission to students in B.Sc programs.
+- CUET UG (Common Universities Entrance Test): As per the recent developments, most top universities are now accepting CUET UG scores to grant admission to students in B.Sc programs.
 The main purpose of introducing this exam was to streamline the admission process for undergraduate programs across multiple universities.
 It serves as a standardised examination for universities to assess the aptitude and knowledge of candidates.

 - NATA (National Aptitude Test in Architecture): It is conducted to assess the aptitude of candidates seeking admission to undergraduate architecture programs in India.
 It evaluates their drawing skills, observation skills, critical thinking abilities, aesthetic sensitivity, and logical reasoning.
 NATA is conducted once a year.

 - IMU CET (Indian Maritime University Common Entrance Test): The Indian Maritime University conducts this exam to facilitate admissions to various undergraduate and postgraduate programs in the field of maritime education and training.
-IMU CET is the only entrance exam for candidates who aspire to employed in Merchant Navy.
+IMU CET is the only entrance exam for candidates who aspire to be employed in the Merchant Navy.
 It serves as a standardised examination to assess the aptitude and knowledge of candidates aspiring to pursue careers in the maritime industry.